symfony/symfony-docs/quick_tour/the_big_picture.rst

 Routing
 ~~~~~~~

-So, Symfony2 routes the request by reading the routing configuration file:
+Symfony2 routes the request to your code by using a configuration file.
+Here
+are a few examples of the routing configuration file for our application:

 .. configuration-block::